 Dr. Kelly Clark

-Title: Assistant Professor, Special Education
+Title: Assistant Professor and Director of the Mathematics Clinics, Special Education

 Department: Department of Child Development, Literacy, and Special Education